bbqsrc/frakt/README.md

 ## Architecture

-This library provides direct Rust bindings to NSURLSession using [objc2](https://github.com/madsmtm/objc2).
+This library provides a unified HTTP client interface with platform-native backends.
+On Apple platforms, it uses direct Rust bindings to NSURLSession via [objc2](https://github.com/madsmtm/objc2).
+On Windows, it uses WinHTTP APIs.
+On other platforms, it uses the battle-tested Reqwest library.
 Key design principles:

 - **Async-only**: Built for tokio, no blocking APIs
-- **Zero-overhead**: Direct objc2 calls with minimal abstraction
+- **Zero-overhead**: Direct native API calls with minimal abstraction
-- **Memory efficient**: Uses NSData references where possible
+- **Memory efficient**: Uses platform-native data types where possible
-- **Type safe**: All unsafe objc2 calls are wrapped in safe APIs
+- **Type safe**: All unsafe native API calls are wrapped in safe APIs
 - **Rusty**: Builder patterns and ergonomic error handling

 ## Error Handling

-All NSURLSession errors are mapped to Rust's `Result` type:
+All errors are mapped to Rust's `Result` type:

 ```rust
 use frakt::Error;